AureliusJustin/jotform-result/README.md

 - Colors and styling in the CSS section
 - Chart appearance in the `create_spider_chart()` function
 - Data display format in the `display_submission_details()` function
-- Google Sheets ID in the `.env` file
+- Google Sheets ID in the `.streamlit/secrets.toml` file

-## Environment Variables
+## Configuration

-The application uses the following environment variables:
+The application uses Streamlit secrets for configuration:
 - `GOOGLE_SHEETS_ID`: The ID of your Google Sheets document

 Make sure to set these in your `.env` file before running the application.